🔥 -20% with code 420 🔥

 Despite the fact that the endometrium develops elsewhere than in the uterus, which is its normal place, it will follow the hormonal logic of the 28-day cycle and disintegrate, causing blood flow.

 Endometriosis can have many causes.
-A history of gynecological surgery, early and painful menstruation with short cycles, or in utero exposure to diethylstilbestrol[1], are all plausible explanations.
+A history of gynaecological surgery, early and painful menstruation with short cycles or in utero exposure to diethylstilbestrol[1] are all plausible explanations.

-Symptoms include heavy periods around the third day of the cycle and constant pain..
-Several medical examinations, including ultrasound, MRI and other radiology techniques, can be used to diagnose this disease.
+Symptoms include heavy periods around the third day of the cycle and constant pain.
+Several medical examinations, including ultrasound, MRI and other radiology techniques, can be used to diagnose this condition.

 Although it generally disappears at menopause[2], medical treatments are often sufficient to regulate the disease, but endometriosis retains a psychological impact due to the pain.
 Alternative medicine and a healthy lifestyle can provide relief.
 In this context, we will see below that the use of CBD oil can help relieve pain and the harmful effects of the disease.